hamzaaitbrik/RedditDMBot/README.md

 5 - Sends a message to the user<br/>
 6 - Appends the user to a list of users that already received messages<br/>
 7 - Deletes the user from the list of users<br/>

-# How to use
-1 - Change the variables that needs to be changed in variables.py<br/>
-2 - Run fillUsernames.csv.py to get usernames into usernames.csv, or fill it yourself (:<br/>
-3 - Run py.py